Low pH shampoos are like Micellar cleansers.

 The best part?

-Also known as acidic-balanced shampoos, they keep your hair and scalp within their harmonious pH range.
+Also known as acidic shampoos, they keep your hair and scalp within their harmonious pH range.

 I am going to keep this simple and get straight to the point.